Landlord & Tenant Transactions

 Dispute resolution for leased premises

 The law office of Jeffrey Thomas Massaro assists landlords and tenants alike in resolving disputes.
 Oftentimes our attorneys can aid in a dispute by negotiating a swift and amicable resolution which provides continued tenancy to the tenant and prompt rent payment to the landlord.
 For those disputes that cannot be resolved, the nuanced eviction process will be handled by experienced counsel.
 Our attorneys understand the legal processes for different types of eviction actions; for example, an action for the non-payment of rent generally requires no notice to the tenant, whereas actions grounded in habitual late payment, disorderly conduct, damage and destruction, and violation of landlord rules and regulations generally require satisfaction of a specified notice provision.
 Further, some dispossess actions are not technically evictions but are instead actions in ejectment.
 Ejectment actions are typically utilized when a new property owner seeks to disposes the previous owner of a foreclosed-upon property, or when a friend or family member has overstayed a welcome in one's home.
 It is important to retain knowledgeable attorneys when dealing with an eviction.
 Improper eviction processes, such as a self-help eviction, is now regarded under New Jersey law as a disorderly persons offense.

 Contact an experienced real estate attorney

-Real estate litigation requires substantial knowledge about property laws and civil litigation, as well as a dynamic courtroom presence.
-This firm possess the knowledge necessary to successfully litigate your real estate disputes.
-Call Jeffrey Thomas Massaro, Counsellor-at-Law at (201) 880-8989 or contact me online to schedule a consultation.
+Landlord/Tenant law requires substantial and current knowledge about property laws and civil litigation, as well as a dynamic courtroom presence.
+This firm possess the knowledge necessary to successfully litigate your landlord/tenant disputes.
+Call Jeffrey Thomas Massaro, Counsellor-at-Law at (201) 880-8989 or contact us online to schedule a consultation.